 The course traces the major developments in the history of the settlement of the North American Continent, up to the Presidency of Thomas Jefferson.
-(Fa)
+(FA)

-HIS 3223 Civil War and Reconstruction 3 semester hours
+HIS 3223 Civil War and Reconstruction 3 Hours

 Examines the events leading up to the Civil War as well as the course of the war and the era of Reconstruction.
-(Fa)
+(FA)